-As noted earlier, Net Position of the District increased from prior year.
-The increase arises in the excess of revenues over expenditures in the Statement of Activities and flows to the Statement of Net Position.
+As noted earlier, Net Position of the District decreased from prior year.
+A decrease arises in the excess of expenditures over revenues in the Statement of Activities and flows to the Statement of Net Position.

-CLACKAMAS COUNTY ENHANCED LAW ENFORCEMENT DISTRICT (A Component Unit of Clackamas County, Oregon) MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) FOR THE YEAR ENDED JUNE 30, 2017
+CLACKAMAS COUNTY ENHANCED LAW ENFORCEMENT DISTRICT (A Component Unit of Clackamas County, Oregon) MANAGEMENT'S DISCUSSION AND ANALYSIS (Continued) FOR YEAR ENDED JUNE 30, 2019